My Brother Sam Is Dead: Plot

 Narrated by 12-year-old boy Timothy (Timmy; Tim) Meeker, the story begins at the start of the Revolutionary War (1775–1783) in the Loyalist town of Redding, Connecticut.
 Tim's father is a local tavern owner who immediately expresses his discontent with the war.
 As a pacifist, Mr. Meeker feels withdrawn from the political affairs taking place among Tories and Patriots, and he urges his sons to not get involved, as he believes war only results in death.

-Despite this, Timmy's 16-year-old brother, Sam, shares with Timmy that he will be enlisting in the war to fight for the Patriots under General Benedict Arnold.
-Tim understands much of his brother's contention with the British Tory party, feeling as though England arbitrarily regulates the colonies from overseas.
+Despite this, Timmy's 16-year-old brother, Sam, explains to his brother that he will be enlisting in the war to fight for the Patriots under General Benedict Arnold.
+Despite his young age, Tim is an eager reader and thus understands much of his brother's contention with the British, feeling as though England arbitrarily regulates the colonies from overseas.

-Upon hearing that Sam has enlisted to fight against the British and catching him trying to steal the family rifle, Brown Bess, Mr. Meeker throws Sam out of the house, leaving Tim conflicted with the decision to remain uninvolved or follow in his brother's footsteps.
-As the war continues to erupt throughout the colonies Tim joins his father in traveling to Verplanck's Point, a common place for the Meekers to sell cattle and goods.
+Upon hearing that Sam has enlisted to fight against the British and catching him trying to steal the family rifle, Mr. Meeker throws Sam out of the house, leaving Tim conflicted with the decision to remain uninvolved or follow in his brother's footsteps.
+As the war continues to erupt throughout the colonies, Tim joins his father in traveling to the market at Verplanck's Point.
 Despite multiple warnings to avoid selling goods to Tories, Tim and his father are caught doing so.
-Ultimately, Mr. Meeker is captured by Patriots and mistakenly taken as a British prisoner of war, where he later died of cholera.
+Tim is set free, but Mr. Meeker is branded a traitor and imprisoned, whereupon he dies of cholera.

-The Rebels begin traveling throughout New England to loot towns for food, goods, and weaponry, and upon arriving in Redding, Tim follows the Rebels to revisit his brother after almost two years without seeing one another.
-Shortly after, the brothers’ family cattle fall victim to theft, and although Tim was able to retrieve all the cows but one, Sam is accused of stealing by another Rebel and is executed.
+The Rebels begin traveling throughout New England to loot towns for food, goods, and weaponry, and upon arriving in Redding, Tim follows the Rebels to locate his brother, now a corporal, after almost two years without seeing one another.
+When the Rebels seize his family's cattle, Tim steals most of them back; Sam is wrongly blamed for the theft, and when the Rebels learn of his connection to the "traitor" Meeker family, he is shot without a chance to defend himself.

 Tim quickly grows infuriated with the Patriots for their responsibility for his brother's and father's deaths, despite his initial alignment with the Patriots against British colonialism.
 Redding also became unlivable for Tim and his mother after Sam's death, which led to them relocating to Pennsylvania.
-Tim's mother never really got over Sam, as she kept talking about him for the rest of her life.
-Tim later goes on to get married and open a tavern of his own to honor his father.
+Tim recounts how his mother spent the rest of her life consumed by grief, speaking of Sam until the day of her death.
+Tim ultimately marries and opens a tavern of his own in his brother's memory.